Tomás del Rosario

-Tomás Guillermo T. del Rosario (February 10, 1857 – July 4, 1913) was a Filipino judge and statesman who served as the first Governor of the province of Bataan from 1903 to 1905.
+Tomás Guillermo del Rosario y Tongco (February 10, 1857 – July 4, 1913) was a Filipino judge and statesman who served as the first Governor of the province of Bataan from 1903 to 1905.
 He is remembered for advocating the separation of church and state.

+Biography

 Del Rosario was born to Cipriano del Rosario and Severina Tongco in Binondo, Manila.
 He was a judge of the First Instance of Manila from 1888 to 1896.
 He was deported to Ceuta, Africa from 1896 to 1897 for alleged involvement in the revolution.
 Upon his return, he became a delegate of Surigao in the Malolos Congress in 1898 and delegate to the Philippine Assembly from 1909 to 1912.

+Legacy

 On 2007, the National Historical Institute and provincial government of Bataan unveiled the Gov. Tomás del Rosario marker at the compound in front of the provincial capitol in Balanga.